digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/structured-product.rst

 ..
 Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-How To Use the Structured Product Instrument Package
+How to use the Structured Product Instrument package
 ####################################################

 To follow the script used in this tutorial, you can